Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What is the average house price in Gwangju as of 2026?

-As of early 2026, the estimated average home price in Gwangju across all common residential types is around KRW 360 million, which works out to approximately USD 265,000 or EUR 245,000.
+As of early 2026, the estimated average house price across all common residential property types in Gwangju is around KRW 360 million (roughly USD 265,000 or EUR 245,000).

-When looking at price per square meter, Gwangju properties average around KRW 5.2 million per square meter, equivalent to roughly USD 3,800 or EUR 3,500 per square meter.
+The average price per square meter for residential property in Gwangju sits at approximately KRW 5.2 million per square meter (around USD 3,800 or EUR 3,500 per square meter).

 How much have property prices increased in Gwangju over the past 12 months?